nextui-org/nextui/.changeset/angry-pillows-accept.md

 "@nextui-org/listbox": minor
 ---

-add prop isAutoHighlight to enable/disable the automatic focus on autocomplete items (#2186)
+add prop autoHighlight to enable/disable the automatic focus on autocomplete items (#2186)